jarosser06/chef-zypper/README.md

+WARNING: THIS COOKBOOK IS NOT MAINTAINED, PLEASE USE THE BUILT-IN CHEF RESOURCES MOVING FORWARD!

 # zypper Cookbook

 Cookbook that provides a lwrp for zypper repositories and also a recipe to install and configure the smt-client for SLES.